 Agents, Vendors, Contractors Notice

 We have also established provisions for preventing fraud and abuse and are required to communicate those provisions to our vendors and contractors.
-As a continuing condition of doing business with Mercy Health, our vendors and contractors must review and agree to abide by these provisions and our Core Values in Actions.
+As a continuing condition of doing business with Mercy Health, our vendors and contractors must review and agree to abide by these provisions and our Code of Conduct.